sowdust/searchbook/README.md

 ## Installation

-* Download and extract or clone this repository.
+* Clone this repository or  download it as a zip file and extract it on your filesystem
-* Open a new browser tab in Firefox and type in the address bar `about:debugging`.
+* Open a new browser tab in Firefox and type in the address bar `about:debugging`
-* Select "Enable add-on debugging".
+* Select "Enable add-on debugging"
-* Click on the "Load Temporary Add-on..." button and open any file inside the code folder (e.g.: manifest.json).
+* Click on the "Load Temporary Add-on..." button and open any file inside the code folder (e.g.: manifest.json)

 ## Usage